.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 Note that this can only be used in the

-updatefunction, so secrets don’t get reloaded every frame.
+updatefunction, so secrets do not get reloaded every frame.

 Example: